-If you are concerned about causing damage to your joints, such as your wrists or knees, cycling is possibly best avoided.
-However, this is only really applicable if you are already aware of a pre-existing condition or if you are in your later years.
+If you are concerned about causing damage to your joints because of a pre-existing condition, especially if those conditions relate to your wrists or knees, then cycling is possibly best avoided.
+However, this is only really applicable if you are already aware of a health concern or if you are in your later years.
 As with most things, it is best to consult with your doctor before taking up any exercise regime that might stress your body unduly.

 Team sports are a great way to enjoy being outdoors and refreshing your workout for spring.
 The team nature of these sports means that if you are worried about keeping to a schedule, you have teammates to help you attend frequent sessions.
 This motivation and encouragement can go a long way to helping you reach your fitness goals.
 You can also make new friends along the way which is something that everyone enjoys!

 Doing yoga and pilates is great for flexibility and can be the perfect way to enjoy light exercise without putting too much strain on the joints and muscles.
 Going outdoors and enjoying these less strenuous types of exercises can be relaxing for both the mind and the body.

 Where pilates focuses on working on your body and breath, yoga blends mental and physical exercise to help improve your mindfulness and your muscle tone.
 Both of these activities can also help you to de-stress and find relaxation in your otherwise busy day.